asche1/PyCrystalField/README.md

 ## For documentation, see [here](https://github.com/asche1/PyCrystalField/wiki)

+### Update (Dec.
+1, 2020) to version 2.2.1

+Fixed bug in magnetization calculations so that M_y is calculated properly.
+(Oct 15 update introduced a bug which set J_y imaginary components to real when calculating magnetization.)

 ### Update (Oct.
 15, 2020) to version 2.2

 Added tables of radial integrals and spin orbit coupling constants for 3d and 4d transition ions.